gongadapavani79-design/smart-navigation-robotic-vehicle/images/README.md

-Project prototype and testing images.
+Project prototype and circuit images.